canmom/canmom.github.io/_posts/theory/2017-09-26-capital-chapter-1.md

 > But even the product of labour has already been transformed in our hands.
 If we make abstraction from its use-value, we abstract also from the material constituents and forms which make it a use-value.
 All its sensuous characteristics are extinguished.
 Nor is it any longer the product of the labour of the joiner, the mason or the spinner, or of any other particular kind of productive labour.
 With the disappearance of the useful character of the products of labour, the useful character of the kinds of labour embodied in them also disappears; this in turn entails the disappearance of the different concrete forms of labour.

 So it's not any particular kind of labour represented by exchange-value, but 'abstract' labour.
-This leads to a third kind of value, 'crystals' of the 'social substance' of human labour, which Marx calls 'commodity values' (the translator notes 'Warenwerte' as the German word).
+This leads to a third kind of value, 'crystals' of the 'social substance' of human labour, which Marx calls 'commodity values' (the translator notes <i lang="de">Warenwerte</i> as the German word).
 But he mostly just calls this unqualified 'value'.
 Perhaps this is a translation issue, and the unqualified 'value' is somehow syntactically distinct in German.

 Anyway, we have three kinds of value:

+use-value
-- use-value: qualitative measure of what uses humans might put something to
+: qualitative measure of what uses humans might put something to

+exchange-value
-- exchange-value: quantitative measure of the amount of other commodities that one commodity might be exchanged for, in which the details of the commodity are irrelevant
+: quantitative measure of the amount of other commodities that one commodity might be exchanged for, in which the details of the commodity are irrelevant

+value (commodity-value)
-- value (commodity-value): quantitative measure of the amount of abstract human labour embodied in an object.
+: quantitative measure of the amount of abstract human labour embodied in an object.

 I *really* wish Marx would not use value unqualified for one of the things and hyphenated types of value in the other two.